amanda palasciano

 Not to mention notebooks full of song lyrics.
 Nashville starter pack. 😉

-When it comes to PR, I’m Olivia Pope having a word baby but I don’t know if the father is Don Draper or Hank Moody.
+My approach is a very unique, 360-degree one.
+I’m Olivia Pope having a word baby but I don’t know if the father is Don Draper or Hank Moody.
 It’s Edward Bernays-era public suasion, Madison Avenue ad copy, and questionably rogue writing that’s born at 2 am of whiskey and “should I’s?”

 People can’t write about their brands.
 Not because they don’t know their brands, but because they do.
 If asked to write about your spouse, Mom or mailman you’d have more to say than if asked to write about yourself.
 True story.